Skip to content

 2023 Bus Speed & Reliability Report

 TransLink’s Bus Speed & Reliability Report highlights the problem of bus delay.
-It summarizes the causes of this delay and its impacts on both customers and operations – quantifying hotspots across the region.
-It also demonstrates how TransLink and our municipal partners have successfully reduced delays by making significant investments in bus priority measures in recent years.
-Ultimately, the report provides support and guidance for future investments to improve TransLink’s customer experience and operational efficiency.
+It studies the causes of delay and its impacts on both customers and operations – quantifying hotspots across the region.
+It also demonstrates how TransLink and our municipal partners have successfully reduced delays through significant investments in bus priority measures in recent years.
+Ultimately, the report supports and guides future investments to improve TransLink’s customer experience and operational efficiency.

 Bus Delays

 Buses carry more than 60% of transit customers in the region.
-When buses are slowed by traffic, it has real impacts on the lives of our customers.
-These delays also cost TransLink over $80 million per year, simply to maintain bus frequencies.
+When buses are slowed by traffic, it has a real impact on the lives of our customers.
+These delays also cost TransLink over $80 million per year simply to maintain bus frequencies.

 Bus Priority Infrastructure & Gaps